papermerge/documentation/docs/authentication/oidc/overview.md

 is employed.
 For step 2 -> 3 to work `PAPERMERGE__AUTH__OIDC_REDIRECT_URL` is used.

-The trophy, which {{ extra.project }} receives from identity provider for successful sign in, is so call called [jwt token](https://jwt.io/).
-Users have no idea (and rightfully so) about jwt tokens, as all token business happens behind the scenes.
+The trophy, which {{ extra.project }} receives from identity provider for successful sign in, is so call called [JWT token](https://jwt.io/).
+Users have no idea (and rightfully so) about JWT tokens, as all token business happens behind the scenes.